Mental health: Stigmatizing representation in films

 Films often portray mental illness through exaggerated or negative stereotypes, which can distort public understanding and reinforce stigma, and they have often been negative, inaccurate or violent representations.
 Often distorted or overrepresented to be more sensational.
 A side to the misrepresentation of people with mental illness as less able to engage in healthy living and adversity management is the overrepresentation of characters as erratic, violent, and dangerous; horror films are particularly notorious for crude depictions of mental illness as monstrous.
-It is obvious that more accurate depictions are needed, when these often reinforce self-stigma, and make mentally ill individuals feel like they can become horrific killers too.
+Psychologists have advocated for more accurate depictions, when these often reinforce self-stigma, and make mentally ill individuals feel like they can become horrific killers too.
 The other side is its romantization, where in the effort to craft a compelling tale, film makers will often embellish, simplify, or decontextualize complex mental health conditions, resorting to unrealistic tropes where "willpower" or "love" can "conquer" mental illness.

 A study published by Scarf, et al. in 2020 looked at a recent example, the popular film Joker (2019), which portrays the lead character as a person with mental illness who becomes extremely violent.
 The study found that viewing the film "was associated with higher levels of prejudice toward those with mental illness."
 Additionally, the authors suggest, "Joker may exacerbate self-stigma for those with a mental illness, leading to delays in help seeking."

-We are moving forward: the series "Crazy Ex-Girlfriend" has been praised for its realistic and compassionate portrayal of mental illness, particularly borderline personality disorder (BPD).
+Positive portrayals of mental illness have generally increased since the 20th century.
+For instance, the series Crazy Ex-Girlfriend has been praised for its realistic and compassionate portrayal of mental illness, particularly borderline personality disorder (BPD).
 The show delves into the protagonist's mental health journey, emphasizing the importance of therapy and support systems.